wilsonmar/OracleATS/Install_12.5.2.md

 These cannot be deleted unless services referencing them are stopped.

 ## <a name="WindowsStart">Windows Start menu</a>
-1. Click Start orb
+1. Click Start orb (right-click on each item to remove from list = delete)

-* OpenScript appears
+	* OpenScript
+	* Oracle Load Testing Agent Authentication Manager
+	* Stop Database
+	*

 2. Click **All Programs**
 3. Under **Oracle Application Testing Suite**: